 Vitamin D is so important for the human body.

-- bone and teeth loss.
+- bone and tooth loss.
 Vitamin D promotes calcium absorption.
-Also, it regulates calcium and phosphate in the blood, as they are needed for normal bone growth.
+Also, it regulates calcium and phosphate in the blood.
+They are vital for normal bone growth.

 - osteoporosis.
-Vitamin D may protect elderly people from osteoporosis.
+Vitamin D along with high doses of vitamin K2 may protect elderly people from osteoporosis.

 - cancer.
-Vitamin D can decrease the risk for certain cancers, such as colon, prostate, and breast cancer.
+Vitamin D may decrease the risk for certain cancers, such as colon, prostate, and breast cancer.

-Moreover, there are studies that showed that vitamin D might play some role in the prevention and treatment of type 1 and type 2 diabetes, hypertension, glucose intolerance, and multiple sclerosis (1).
+Moreover, according to studies, vitamin D may play some role in the prevention and treatment of type 1 and type 2 diabetes, hypertension, obesity, constipation, glucose intolerance, multiple sclerosis, and depression.

-Certainly fatty fish are the best source of vitamin D. Beef liver, cheese, and egg yolks provide only small amounts.
+Fatty fish are the best dietary sources of vitamin D. Beef liver, cheese, and egg yolks provide only small amounts: